soniachothani/ncPPSummerSchool/_pages/book.md

     <div class="main-content" style="padding-top: 40px !important; margin-top: 0 !important; overflow: visible !important;">

-    <h2>Abstract Submission for registration</h2>
+    <h2>Registration process</h2>
-    <p>Please fill out the form below to submit your abstract for consideration.
-Abstracts will be considered as and when submitted.
+    <p>Please fill out the form below to register for the event.
 Seats are limited. <b> DEADLINE: 31st July 2026</b> <br>
     Poster  presentation is NOT mandatory. <br>
-    Please feel free to apply even if you are new to the dark proteome field and want to learn about it - in that case, you can submit an abstract describing your current work and why you are interested to attend this meeting. </p>
+    If you are interested to present a poster please submit an abstract using the registration form.
+If you do not plan to present a poster you can submit an abstract describing your current work and why you are interested to attend this meeting. </p>
    <i> For your convenience, we are offering registration options with or without accommodations</i>
     Registration payment link will be e-mailed to you upon acceptance of the submitted abstract.